February 17, 2017

 11. Wear good shoes

 Something with grippy tread is best, like trail runners or trainers (you don’t need to invest in mountain bike shoes for your first rides).
 They’ll give you a touch more grip on the pedals – most pedals feature aggressive pins to help keep your feet in place – and you’ll appreciate the traction when you hike the bike up or down hairy sections.
 Also expect your shoes to get very, very dirty.
 Best not to wear your most stylish kicks.

 Trying to decide which new bike is the right one for you?
 It’s a great idea to take a bike you’ve got your eye on for a test ride to get a solid feel for how it rides.
-Some bike events and trail areas host demo days, which gives you the chance to try different bikes, and a number of MEC stores have an Intense bike demo fleet (models vary by location) to help you narrow down your decision on what bike to get.
+Some bike events and trail areas host demo days, which gives you the chance to try different bikes to help you narrow down your decision on what bike to get.